 In the Navigation pane, select the screen that has the input fields you want.

 To add the first input parameter for your method, follow these steps:

-In the Capture pane, on the 3270 emulator screen, choose the whole field, not just text inside the field, that you want as the first input.
+In the Capture pane, on the 3270 emulator screen, select the whole field, not just text inside the field, that you want as the first input.

 To display all the fields and make sure that you select the complete field, on the View menu, select All Fields.

-On the design tool's toolbar, choose Input Field.
+On the design tool's toolbar, select Input Field.

 To add more input parameters, repeat the previous steps for each parameter.